telerik/telerik-xamarin-forms-samples/ERP/readme.md

 #### Step 1.
 Opening the solution in Visual Studio

-After you've downloaded (or cloned) the repostiry, navigate to the `telerik-xamarin-forms-samples/ERP/service/` folder and open the **telerikerp.sln** file.
+After you've downloaded (or cloned) the repository, navigate to the `telerik-xamarin-forms-samples/ERP/service/` folder and open the **telerikerp.sln** file.

 ![](.images/part1-step1.jpg)

 #### Step 2.
 Restore the solution's NuGet packages.

-1. Right-click on the Solution (not the project)
+1. Right-click on the Solution (not the project) and select **Restore NuGet Packages**
-2. Select "Restore NuGet Packages"
-3. Rick-click on the solution and select Build
+3. Right-click on the Solution again and select **Build**

 When the build is complete, you can move on to publishing the web application.